alexclassroom/connect-polylang-elementor/readme.txt

 == Screenshots ==

-1. Ensure that my templates is ticked in PolyLang post types and Taxonomies.
+1. Ensure that my templates is ticked in Polylang post types and Taxonomies.
 Although the plugin will automatically tick this for you 😊

 2. Header Template in Elementor showing that they have both been translated

-3. PolyLang Widget in Elementor under Site
+3. Polylang Widget in Elementor under Site

-4. PolyLang Widget options in Elementor
+4. Polylang Widget options in Elementor

-5. PolyLang Widget Styling Options in Elementor
+5. Polylang Widget Styling Options in Elementor

 6. Set your primary language display conditions for your primary language

-7. DO NOT SET A DISPLAY CONDITION FOR ANY OTHER LANGUAGE ---> PolyLang will do this for you.
+7. DO NOT SET A DISPLAY CONDITION FOR ANY OTHER LANGUAGE ---> Polylang will do this for you.
 Save without conditions

 8. (1/2) Working language header templates on the front end.
 Styled by the widget.
-Previously this was not an option in PolyLang. (other than editing the menu options) PolyLang users could not display language codes but now they can 😉.
+Previously this was not an option in Polylang. (other than editing the menu options) Polylang users could not display language codes but now they can 😉.
 Thanks to Polylang Connect for Elementor.

 9. (2/2) Working language header templates on the front end.
 Styled by the widget.
-Previously this was not an option in PolyLang. (other than editing the menu options) PolyLang users could not display language codes but now they can 😉.
+Previously this was not an option in Polylang. (other than editing the menu options) Polylang users could not display language codes but now they can 😉.
 Thanks to Polylang Connect for Elementor.

+10. Recommended Polylang URL settings if you have issues with translated templates/ templates

 == Changelog ==